QingTian1927/SearTxT-and-Texter/README.md

 # SearTxT & Texter

+* **2023-09-02:** SearTxT-and-Texter won't be receiving any updates for a *long* while.
+* **2024-03-31:** SearTxT-and-Texter is now officially archived as I no longer code primarily in Python.

+***

 These are the improved versions of my original Python Text Searcher, which was unnecessarily bloated, to say the least.

-**2023-09-02:** SearTxT-and-Texter won't be receiving any updates for a *long* while.

 * **SearTxT** is a simple command-line tool to search for virtually any string of text contained within `.txt` files in a user-specified directory.